hbux/Portfolio/README.md

 ### Project Structure
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus vestibulum convallis enim, vitae interdum metus viverra ut.
 Vestibulum est leo, placerat ut viverra id, blandit suscipit leo.
 * **PortfolioUI**: This is the WebAssembly project which contains the user interface pages, components, user interface models and classes.
-* **PortfolioAPI**: This is the WebAPI project which allows the WebAssembly project to send emails.
 * **Documentation**: This folder contains the user interface mockups and other information relating to the project.

 ### WebAssembly